lfelipe-ferrao/lfelipe-ferrao.github.io/class/quantGenetic/index.md

 # Class notes and Hands-on

 It is an attempt to organize and make available to any student the class notes used during the Quantitative Genetic course.
-The material is a compilation of texts, examples, and materials from various books and papers that we visited to create the classes.
-We suggest using it as a guide for lessons.
-Important: these class notes do not replace the fundamental role of the textbooks !!
-At the end of each class, there are references.
-We strongly to visit the references for a complete understanding.

-We hope in the future include some authorial examples using data from our personal research.
-Plans for the future!
+The material is a compilation of texts, examples, and materials from multiple books and papers that we visited to create the classes.
+We suggest using it as a guide for lessons. *Important: these class notes do not replace the fundamental role of the textbooks !!* At the end of each topic, there are references.
+We suggest that you visit the references for a complete understanding.
+Finally, we hope in the future include more authorial examples using data from our personal research.

 ```
 [pdf] = slides used in class